McUsr/FB/Docs/technical/termsandjargon.md

 	A **backup** is the result of a backup job, a backup has been taken of a source folder, and put in a destination folder.

+* **BACKUP\_CONTAINER** [*variable-name*]
+The directory within a backup-scheme/kind (OneShot), with the same name as the full-symlink-name, and it serves as a container for all the i directories that have the folders name and the date stamp , holding the backups that were made on that given date (See: **TODAYS\_BACKUP\_FOLDER**)

+* **backup-rotation**
+	When we have reached the treshold for the number of days with backups we have, (not necessarily on consecutive dates), we purge the folder with backups   from  the oldest date when we have made a new one.
+We never rotate backups taken with `fbsnapshot`.

 * **backup-script** The script that executes the actual backup of a folder, the most low-level of scripts through